pedrom34/TutoAsus/Readme.md

 A reverse proxy is a small server that provides access to the user interfaces behind it, for example: camera web interfaces, multimedia servers, Nas, self-hosted calendar or email, etc. The goal is to access resources from the outside, without having to use a VPN.
 VPN and reverse proxy are not mutually exclusive as the proxy really is useful for web interfaces.
 In addition, the VPN allows increased security, when using public wifi for instance.

 ### 0.1.
 What about security?
-The reverse proxy *can be* secrure.
+The reverse proxy *can be* secure.
 You just have to use a certificate, the connection will be encrypted between the external computer and the proxy.
 And with Let's Encrypt, it is possible to have a free certificate recognized by browsers and the little green padlock!
 In addition, Let's Encrypt launched in 2018 the support for *wildcard* certificates: it is now possible to request a certificate for "\*.domain.com" rather than "pouet.domain.com, pouet2.domain. com, ... ".
 Last, you can also add authentication for interfaces that doesn't natively provide it.

 ### 0.2.
 In real terms...
 I set up this configuration because I have an Asus router - AC86U - behind the box provided by my ISP, it is there to fill the gaps of this box: custom DNS, firewall and advanced DHCP, VPN server and client, dnsmasq, etc. And this router also allows me to run nginx - which I use as a reverse proxy - and to use my Ovh domain with my dynamic IP address (DynHost).